LisaMarieKauck/wahlprogrammeRAG2025/2501_Wahlprogramme_RAG/README.md

 ## Project Structure

 - **streamlit_app.py**: Defines the chat UI in Streamlit, handles chat history, and displays references.
-- **rag_system.py**: Manages the RAG system by embedding and storing the EU AI Act document and querying relevant sections for answers.
+- **rag_system.py**: Manages the RAG system by defining functions for embedding and storing the documents and querying relevant sections for answers.

 ---